 The programme takes the form of a workshop, where all participants are fully immersed in the process and everyone has at least one opportunity to facilitate an action learning set.

 After each programme, we receive feedback from all participants which reveal what they feel they gained from the experience.
-So Jung Rim, a practitioner in social care, was a participant on our July 2018 course and has kindly agreed to let us share her feedback.
+So Jung Rim, of the The Social Innovation Exchange, was a participant on our July 2018 course and has kindly agreed to let us share her feedback.

 When asked whether she had achieved the aims she set out to at the beginning of the course, and to what extent, her answer to each of the following was ‘completely’: